Dumb Money

 Dumb Money is a 2023 American biographical comedy-drama film, directed by Craig Gillespie and written by Lauren Schuker Blum and Rebecca Angelo.
 It is based on the 2021 book The Antisocial Network by Ben Mezrich and chronicles the GameStop short squeeze of January 2021.
 The film features an ensemble cast that includes Paul Dano, Pete Davidson, Vincent D'Onofrio, America Ferrera, Nick Offerman, Anthony Ramos, Sebastian Stan, Shailene Woodley, and Seth Rogen.

 After being filmed in New Jersey from October to November 2022, Dumb Money premiered at the Toronto International Film Festival on September 8, 2023.
-It was released in the United States by Sony Pictures Releasing in select theaters on September 15, 2023, and wide release on September 29, 2023.
+It was released in the United States by Columbia Pictures (through Sony Pictures Releasing) in select theaters on September 15, 2023, and wide release on September 29, 2023.
 It received generally positive reviews from critics and grossed $20 million worldwide.

 Plot

 Keith Gill is a middle-class man working as a financial analyst in Brockton, Massachusetts.
 During his spare time, he regularly frequents the stock market subreddit r/WallStreetBets, posting his opinions via YouTube live streams under the name Roaring Kitty.
 He struggles to provide for his family, and his brother Kevin constantly mocks his YouTube work as nerdy garbage.

 In July 2020, at the height of the COVID-19 pandemic, Keith notices that video game retailer GameStop's stock is falling.
-He sinks his life savings into buying stock in it, regularly live-streaming updates with his viewers.
-Despite Kevin and several peers claiming this is a waste of time, by January 2021, activity on r/WallStreetBets reveals that several hedge fund investment firms, including Melvin Capital Management and its founder Gabe Plotkin, have been short selling stock in the chain on the assumption GameStop would close.
-But, aggressive GameStop stock purchases by Keith and other online stock buyers – including struggling nurse Jennifer, GameStop retail employee Marcos, and lesbian University of Texas at Austin couple Riri and Harmony – caused a mass increase in GameStop's overall stock price.
-As a result, Plotkin and other investment CEOs lost hundreds of millions of dollars within the same time frame.
+He sinks his life savings into buying stock in it and regularly live-streams updates to his viewers.
+Despite Kevin and several peers claiming this is a waste of time, by January 2021, activity on r/WallStreetBets reveals that several hedge fund investment firms, including Melvin Capital Management and its founder Gabe Plotkin, have been short-selling stock in the chain on the assumption that GameStop would close.
+But, aggressive GameStop stock purchases by Keith and other online stock buyers – including struggling nurse Jennifer, GameStop retail employee Marcos, and lesbian UT Austin couple Riri and Harmony – caused a mass increase in GameStop's overall stock price.
+As a result, Plotkin and other investment CEOs lost hundreds of millions of dollars over the same period.
 Keith is heralded as a financial guru.